Janine Antoni: Tear (2008)

 In Tear (2008), Antoni created a wrecking ball in lead and then used it to demolish a building synchronized with the blinking of her eyelid.
 Each impact damaged the surface of the ball, thus telling its history.
 The intention of this project was to leave the viewer to interpret the psychological reaction of danger.

+Conduit (2009)

+In Conduit (2009), Antoni transformed a copper gargoyle into a sculptural tool that allowed her to urinate while standing, equating her body with the architectural form.
+Drawing inspiration from the mythical griffin, Antoni's hybrid device evokes both plumbing and architectural elements, with the oxidized copper bearing the physical traces of her performative act.

 Crowned (2013)

-Her work Crowned (2013) was inspired after her giving birth in 2004 to her daughter.
-A sculpture of a wall with plaster crown moulding, that has two plaster pelvic bones protruding from the wall and is framed by plaster splashed around the objects.
-It visually resembles the second stage in childbirth called, "crowning", when the baby's head is surrounded by the vaginal orifice.
+Antoni's Crowned (2013) was inspired after her giving birth in 2004 to her daughter.
+The work consists of a sculpture of a wall with plaster crown molding, with two plaster pelvic bones protruding from the wall, framed by plaster splashed around the objects.
+The sculpture visually resembles the second stage in childbirth called, "crowning," when the baby's head is surrounded by the vaginal orifice.

 I Am Fertile Ground (2019)

 I Am Fertile Ground (2019) was a site-specific installation in the catacombs of Green-Wood Cemetery in Brooklyn, New York.
 Small photographs, close-ups of living bodies, are presented in gilded frames shaped to look like human bones.
 The work speaks to the fragility of the human form, surrounded as it was by the remains of some 560,000 individuals buried at Green-Wood, one of the earliest examples of a large park-like and varied in style cemetery, built in rural America.